 SPI’s page is aimed at reassuring the potential clients that they are in the hands of a professional team geared to help them make their marketing dreams come true.
 So the emphasis is on values and trust and results.
 It portrays an energetic, dynamic team.
 Success!

 Now compare this to The Blonde Abroad’s “About Me” page.
-This blog is aimed at travelers but specifically targets solo female travelers.
+This blog is aimed at travelers but specifically targets solo female travelers (read more about Top Travel Blogs and Bloggers to Follow or the Best Blogs for Women.)
 The about me page sparks wanderlust and fun and freedom from the 9-5 grind.

 The About Me Page – Example 3

-Theblondeabroad.com – This page is all about the visuals, and proves that a picture paints a thousand words.
+Theblondeabroad.com – This popular blog is all about the visuals, and proves that a picture paints a thousand words.
 When you scroll through Kiersten’s about me page you literally want to pack a bag and hit the road!